1950s

 Hollywood Influence

 In the 1940s and 1950s American culture became very dominant in Europe.
-The influence of movie films and the prominence of film stars set the fashion in manners, make-up, hair and clothes.
-Women, girls, men and youths all desired look-alike copies of outfits, accessories and jewellery worn by the most popular screen idols.
+The influence of movie films and the prominence of film stars set the fashion in manners, make-up, hair, and clothes.
+Women, girls, men and youths all desired look-alike copies of outfits, accessories, and jewelry worn by the most popular screen idols.

 Dressmaking Your Own Couture Fashions